 The primary concern with building a custom housing was the time needed to complete design and construction.
 The project test phases would all coincide with outages planned well in advance.
 As such, there was no flexibility in rescheduling the test to suit delivery.
-With the next outage scheduled for June 2005, the challenge was to find an engineering firm with the necessary expertise to design, manufacture and test the canister in the limited time available.
+With the next outage scheduled for June 2005, the challenge was to find an engineering firm with the necessary expertise to design, manufacture, and test the canister in the limited time available.

-Although there are a number of engineering firms specializing in underwater engineering applications, finding a firm to design and manufacture the canister in time proved difficult.
-Fortunately, Underwater Video Systems of Perth, Australia, was able to provide a suitable solution in the required time frame.
+Although there are a number of engineering firms specializing in underwater engineering applications around the world, finding a firm to design and manufacture the canister in time proved difficult.
+Fortunately, Underwater Video Systems of Perth, Australia was able to provide a suitable solution in the required time frame.

 The final canister design was kept as simple as possible to minimize manufacturing cost, as well as to allow the demanding delivery schedule to be met.
-The canister was made up of three principal components: the main body and two end plates which seal the housing (as seen in figure 3).
+The canister was made up of three principal components, the main body and two end plates which seal the housing (Figure 3).

-The main body was constructed of a solid piece of 16-mm aluminum rolled and welded to a prescribed diameter based on the size of the INCA3 camera.
+The main body was constructed of a solid piece of 16mm aluminum rolled and welded to a prescribed diameter based on the size of the INCA3 camera.
 The front plate encloses the camera window.
-The window is made from a piece of nonbrowning fused silica selected for its radiation resistance.
+The window is made from a piece of non-browning fused silica selected for its radiation resistance.
 This type of glass is typically used in radioactive environments to avoid discoloration when exposed to radiation.
-The rear plate includes a mounting bracket with a Manfrotto quick-release mechanism to hold the camera in place.
-Both end plates feature double rubber orings for redundancy to ensure a watertight canister.
-As an added precaution, a leak detector alarm was installed in the unlikely event of a housing seal breach.
+The rear plate includes a mounting bracket with a Manfrotto quick release mechanism to hold the camera in place.
+Both end plates feature double rubber o-rings for redundancy to ensure a water tight canister.
+As an added precaution, a leak detector alarm was installed in the unlikely event that the housing seal is breached.

-Figure 3.
-INCA3 and underwater canister
+Figure 3: INCA3 and underwater canister.

-Power and communications are provided to the camera through the canister via a standard 30-meter cable.
-This cable is specially wrapped in a polyurethane jacket to make it suitable for use in an underwater nuclear environment.
+Power and communications are provided to the camera through the canister via a standard 30m cable.
+This cable is specially wrapped in a Polyurethane jacket to make it suitable for use in an underwater nuclear environment.